Derrick Alexander (wide receiver)

 Derrick Scott Alexander (born November 6, 1971) is an American college football coach and former professional player.
-He is the head football coach for Avila University, a position he has held since 2023.
+He most recently served as the head football coach for Avila University, a position he held from 2023 to 2025.
 He played as a wide receiver in the National Football League (NFL).

 Alexander played college football for the Michigan Wolverines from 1989 to 1993, earning first-team All-Big Ten honors in both 1992 and 1993.
 He was selected by the Cleveland Browns in the first round of the 1994 NFL draft and played nine seasons in the NFL with the Cleveland Browns (1994–1995), Baltimore Ravens (1996–1997), Kansas City Chiefs (1998–2001), and Minnesota Vikings (2002).
 In 2000, he set a Kansas City Chiefs single-season record with 1,391 receiving yards.

-Early years
+Early life

 Alexander was born in Detroit in 1971.
 He attended Benedictine High School where he competed in football, basketball, track, and baseball.
 In basketball, he played at the forward position, averaged 19 points per game, and received second-team All-Catholic honors in 1989.
 In track, he ran 4.4 in the 40-yard dash, won the Class B Michigan championship in the 200-meter, finished second in the Class B long jump, and won the Catholic League finals in the 100-meter sprint.
 Alexander's father, John, encouraged him to concentrate on one sport, but his mother, Marion, encouraged him to compete in multiple sports: "If he's playing sports he can't be running the streets and getting into trouble."

 Alexander had his greatest success in football.
 At Benedictine, he played at the running back, wide receiver, and safety positions and also returned punts and kickoffs.
 As a senior, he tallied 877 rushing yards (13.9 yards per carry) and over 1,000 receiving yards on 40 receptions.
 After his senior season, he was selected by the Detroit Free Press as a first-team player on its Class B all-state team and its 1988 All-Catholic team.

 In January 1989, Alexander was rated No. 2 on the Detroit Free Press "Fab 50" list of the top football prospects in the State of Michigan.
 His mother expressed surprise at the recruiting process: "Every college you can think of has called.
 I know he had a lot of athletic ability, but I guess I am surprised at how much attention he is getting.
 This is unbelievable to me."
 He signed with Michigan in February 1989.